HomeUpdated to 2025 tax year

 FOREIGN PENSIONS (other than U.S. Social Security)

-According to CRA’s Community Volunteer Income Tax Program (CVITP) guidelines, volunteers cannot assist clients with foreign income, except for U.S. Social Security benefits.
-As a result, some low-income seniors in Canada who receive foreign pensions are unfortunately ineligible for CVITP tax preparation services.
+According to CRA’s Community Volunteer Income Tax Program (CVITP) guidelines, clinics are advised not to assist clients with foreign income, except for U.S. Social Security benefits.

 Some initial issues that would need to be addressed: